Widget (TV series): Video games

 The series spawned two video games.
 Widget was released on the NES in 1992 and Super Widget on the SNES in 1993, both published by Atlus.

-Home Media
+Home media

-The series was released on VHS in multiple countries.
-2 in the US, one featuring Widget's Great Whale Adventure and Gorilla My Dreams, and the other featuring Widget of the Jungle and Kona the Captive Whale.
+Widget was released on VHS in multiple countries.
+In the US, two VHS releases were published, one featuring Widget's Great Whale Adventure and Gorilla My Dreams, and the other featuring Widget of the Jungle and Kona the Captive Whale.

 The series had five VHS releases in Australia by ABC Video, and thus, a clip from Widget's Walkabout was featured in an ABC For Kids VHS promo from 1993-1997.